cresset-template/cresset/README.md

 This command can be run either on the host or inside the container, which is useful if `sudo` permissions are unavailable on the host.

+Also, when one user switches between multiple Cresset-based containers on a single machine, VSCode may not be able to find the container workspace.
+This is because the `docker-compose.yaml` file mounts the host's `~/.vscode-server` directory to the `/home/${USR}/.vscode-server` directory of all containers to preserve VSCode extensions between containers.
+To fix this issue, create a new directory on the host to mount the containers' `.vscode-server` directories.
+For example, one can set volume pairs as `${HOME}/.vscode-project1:/home/${USR}/.vscode-server` for project1 and `${HOME}/.vscode-project2:/home/${USR}/.vscode-server` for project2.
+Do not forget to create `${HOME}/.vscode-project1` and `${HOME}/.vscode-project2` on the host first.
+Otherwise, the directory will be owned by `root`, which will cause VSCode to stall indefinitely due to permission issues.

 For other VSCode problems, try deleting `~/.vscode-server` on the host.

 # Known Issues